databio/bedbase/README.md

 - ~~[bedqc](https://github.com/databio/bedqc): a pipeline for QC of BED files.~~ moved to bedboss
 - ~~[bedmaker](http://github.com/databio/bedmaker): a pipeline to convert non-bed files into bed files~~ moved to bedboss
 - ~~[bedstat](http://github.com/databio/bedstat): a pipeline to calculate stats for a bed file~~ moved to bedboss
-- ~~[bedbuncher](http://github.com/databio/bedbuncher): a pipeline to create bedsets~~ moved to bedboss
+- [bedbuncher](http://github.com/databio/bedbuncher): a pipeline to create bedsets ~~moved to bedboss~~
 - ~~[bedembed](https://github.com/databio/bedembed): a pipeline to create bed file embeddings~~ now part of geniml
-- [bedboss](https://github.com/databio/bedboss): main bedbase processing pipeline, combining bedqc, bedmaker, bedstat, and bedbuncher
+- [bedboss](https://github.com/databio/bedboss): main bedbase processing pipeline, combining bedqc, bedmaker,and  bedstat
 - [bbconf](http://github.com/databio/bbconf): bedbase configuration
 - [bedhost](http://github.com/databio/bedhost): a FastAPI application that hosts the web interface to the database
 - [bedhost-ui](http://github.com/databio/bedhost-ui): the source files for bedhost user interface built with React